safdar-azeem/commit-master/README.md

 - Directories at any depth: `_locales`, `src-tauri/target`, `gen`, `temp`, `ffmpeg`, `dist`, `.xcode`, `vendor/bundle`, `.git`, `Pods`, `.nuxt`, `.next`, `.idea`, `.bundle`, `node_modules`, and `cache`.
 - Noise extensions: `.log`, `.TAG`, and `.csv`.

-`gitpaths` also omits common image, audio, video, SVG, PDF, DOCX, ONNX, WASM, archive, database, and native-binary files, because it copies filesystem paths rather than a reviewable bundle.
+`gitpaths` also omits common image, audio, video, SVG, PDF, DOCX, PPTX, ONNX, WASM, archive, database, and native-binary files, because it copies filesystem paths rather than a reviewable bundle.

 `gitbundle` keeps those meaningful asset and document files visible:

 - SVG is included as readable source with an `svg` code fence.
+- DOCX, PDF, and PPTX files include extracted reviewable text (document, page, and slide text).
+DOCX headers, body, footnotes/endnotes, and footers are included as explicit sections.
+PPTX speaker notes stay on their slides.
+Scanned PDFs are not OCR'd, and document images or media are not embedded.
-- Binary images, audio, video, PDF, DOCX, ONNX, WASM, archives, databases, native binaries, and other omitted-content files appear by path with `[Binary file: filename.ext - content omitted]`.
+- Binary images, audio, video, ONNX, WASM, archives, databases, native binaries, and other omitted-content files appear by path with `[Binary file: filename.ext - content omitted]`.
 - Their presence counts toward the bundled file count.
-Binary payloads are never read into the bundle.
+Binary payloads that are not extracted are never read into the bundle.

 Filename, extension, and directory matching is case-insensitive and works at any nesting level. `package.json` is intentionally included.